Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: Omitted Proofs

 \begin{lemma} Suppose that $|U(\vec{a}, \vec{b})| \leq V$ for any $(\vec{a}, \vec{b}) \in \calA \times \calB$.
 Then, for any $(\vx, \vy), (\vx', \vy') \in \calX \times \calY$,

 \end{lemma}

 \begin{proof} By definition, we have

-where \eqref{eq:tri} follows by the triangle inequality and the assumption that $|U(\vec{a}, \vec{b})| \leq V$; \eqref{eq:tv} uses the property that the total variation distance between two product distributions is the sum of the total variation distance of the marginals~\citep{Hoeffding58:Dis}; and \eqref{eq:equiv-norm} uses the equivalence between the $\ell_1$ and the $\ell_2$ norm. \end{proof}
+where \eqref{eq:tri} follows by the triangle inequality and the assumption that $|U(\vec{a}, \vec{b})| \leq V$; \eqref{eq:tv} uses the property that the total variation distance between two product distributions is the sum of the total variation distance of the marginals~\citep{Hoeffding58:Dis}; and \eqref{eq:equiv-norm} uses the equivalence between the $\ell_1$ and the $\ell_2$ norm, and the fact that $|\calM| = 1$ in adversarial team games. \end{proof}

 \begin{lemma}[Auxiliary] Let $\vx^* \in \calX$ be an $\epsilon$-approximate stationary point of $\phi_{1/(2\ell)}$, and $\hat{\vx} = \arg \min_{\vx'\in \calX} \max_{\vy \in \calY} U(\vx',\vy)+\ell\norm{\vx^*-\vx'}_2^2$.
 Further, we define the function $w : \calX \ni \vx \mapsto \max_{\vy\in\calY} \sum_{i=1}^n U(\vx_i,\hat{\vx}_{-i},\vy)$, and we set $w_{1/(2\ell)}(\vx)$ to be the Moreau envelope of $w$.
 Then, it holds that